 “Where I Rest (My Bones),” 2018, was shot in my hometown, Columbia, SC.
 Creating the images was a physical and emotional challenge for me–I engaged with different elements of my childhood house, yard, and the surrounding woods, drawing upon memories from my adolescence.

-I have a very complicated relationship with my hometown, partially due to its problematic past in U.S. history and also because of the negative experiences I had living in a conservative, religious pocket of the deep south.
+While I have fond memories of my childhood and parents, I have a very complicated relationship with the south, partially due to its problematic past in U.S. history and also because of my experiences living in a conservative, religious pocket of the deep south.
 Perhaps this tumultuous relationship is why I’ve never felt completely connected to one place.

 What He Left behind

 “What He Left Behind,” 2017-present, is an ongoing project exploring the lingering pain that results from instances of sexual, physical, and emotional abuse in romantic partnerships.
 I use my own body as a tool in my art-making process, engaging in ritualistic practices to physically express the abuse I have endured.
 By pushing myself to confront my past traumas, I begin the path toward healing and reclaiming my autonomy.

 “Reframing History,” 2016.